dazraf/vertx-futures/README.md

 ```

-For more, please refer to the [Java Docs](http://www.dazraf.io/vertx-futures/).
+For more, please refer to the main [site](http://www.dazraf.io/vertx-futures/).